Literary Dublin - Guide to Dublin’s Favourite Literary Attractions

 The museum itself holds exhibitions, lunchtime theatre and readings and has a special room devoted to children's literature.
 The Dublin Writers Museum is an essential visit for anyone who wants to discover, explore or simply enjoy Dublin's immense literary heritage.

-Hop off at stop No. 2 on our DoDublin tour to witness 300 years of literary history under one roof.
+Hop off at our Parnell Square North Stop to witness 300 years of literary history under one roof.

 Next on our list is a hidden gem that not even most Dubliners will know about: Marsh’s Library.
 Marsh’s library was the first ever public library in Ireland, and opened in the year 1707.
 Today the original oak bookcases house over 25,000 rare and precious books.
 The building is over 300 years old and one of the few early modern / Georgian buildings still being used for its original purpose.
 Famous lovers of the Library include Jonathan Swift, Bram Stoker, and James Joyce.
 The library’s work focuses now on conservation and research, and visitors are very welcome!

-Hop off at stop No. 20 to step back in time in Marsh’s Library
+Hop off at our St. Patrick's Cathedral Stop to step back in time in Marsh’s Library

 The Book of Kells and Trinity Long Room